 There are several factors which galvanized the promoters of this idea to unite their forces in pursuing their common agenda.
 The most important one is that the international community is fractured today by countless armed conflicts based on ethnic, religious, tribal and other grounds and also as a result of unfortunate colonial legacy.
 The world wars have been replaced by a cluster of conflicts which have now, through terrorism, spilled into many regions throughout the world and the plight of millions of refugees is putting huge strain on European countries, including members of the European Union.

-SSCC was set up in Colombia which is currently undergoing an exciting stage of its development and is at the threshold of ending an armed conflict in which five million persons have been displaced and 250,000 killed.
-Peace accords are expected to be signed towards the end 2016 which will start a spiral of exchange of experiences with countries in conflict and post conflict.
+SSCC was set up in Colombia which is currently undergoing an exciting stage of its development and is at the threshold of ending an armed conflict after more than five decades of civil conflict in which over seven million persons have been displaced and 250,000 killed.
+Peace accords are expected to be signed towards the end 2016 Peace Accord was signed in December 2017 which has started a spiral of exchange of experiences with countries in conflict and post conflict.
 This will involve Colombia, as the principal protagonist, the Philippines, East Timor, Sri Lanka, the Middle East, the Balkans, many countries of Sub-Saharan Africa and also the Caribbean, Central and South America.
 A special emphasis will be placed on relations between Sub-Saharan Africa and countries with large proportion of afro descendant populations.
 The areas covered include strengthening of peace and reconciliation, including the measures to deal with refugees and displaced persons, art as a tool for global peace, education as a tool of inclusion, cultural exchanges, protection of environment

 Chairman and Director of International Relations